Blog Post December 5, 2025 | 15 minute read

 Built-in sustainability compliance and Digital Product Passport readiness

-We have integrated compliance preparation into the core data model of PXDC through our Product Sustainability Data cloud service.
+We've integrated compliance preparation into the core data model of PXDC through our Product Sustainability Data cloud service.

 Our platform includes pre-built data structures for sustainability tracking, material composition documentation and lifecycle management.